bookingexperts/cthulhu/README.md

 WHERE  "users"."id" = 5;
 ```

-In above scenario, it is possibly to nullify the comments and images of user instead of removing them completely without changing anything in actual association:
+In above scenario, it is possible to nullify the comments and images of user instead of removing them completely without changing anything in actual association:

 ```ruby
 Cthulhu.destroy!
 User.find(5),